rodrigopdo/template-creator/notes.md

   ### NEXTS COMMITS

-  * Create the form modal and rules to render inputs mapping from the template names array.
+  [] Create the form modal and rules to render inputs mapping from the template names array.

-  *
+  [] Store an array with: template name, [template content, list of merge fields].

+  [] Set the click on card event to get the respectives inputs.

+  [] Set form modal button click event to:
+    - get the input values to replace the pattern '@{merge_field} with those values,
+    - generate the pdf

+  [] Setup the update value to be fixed creation/last edition.